ElijahLeeMorgan/JobMarket/docs/modelling_report.md

 # `Job Market Analysis` - Modelling Report
 ## Initial situation
-- Data Source: The dataset was derived from Jobs.ch and included comprehensive job listing details such as company names, job titles, descriptions, and workload, focusing on tech jobs in the Zurich region.
+- Data Source: The dataset was derived from Jobs.ch and included comprehensive job listing details such as company names, job titles, descriptions, and workload, focusing on tech jobs in the Zurich/Schaffhausen region.
 ### Salary prediction LLM:
 - Objective: Our project aimed to leverage advanced machine learning models to predict missing salary data and enhance job matching capabilities.
 - Technological Backbone: We chose the LLaMA3-70B model developed by Meta due to its large context window of 8,192 tokens, which supports complex input and output relationships.